Measurement-based cooling of many-body quantum systems: Concluding remarks

-In case simultaneous measurements of many particles are feasible, then one effective strategy that will speed up the polarization mechanism in step I is to employ a repetitive measurement of each spin once it has been polarized along the desired direction, as an add-on to the original algorithm, to confine that spin along that direction using quantum Zeno dynamics as in \cite{sorensen2018}.
-Another variation of step I will be to make the strength of the RF field dependent on how close we are from the desired state, i.e., to reduce the strength of the perturbation the higher the number of consecutive measurements obtained in the desired direction along the external field.
-The high polarization obtained in step I of the proposed technique can be combined with usual NMR techniques to achieve a much better resolution in NMR of small spin clusters as an alternative method to increasing the magnetic field strength.
-Although the treatment presented above focuses on interacting quantum spin systems, the technique is general and can be applied to other strongly correlated systems such as ultracold atoms in an optical lattice where adiabatic demagnetization has actually been shown to be an effective cooling technique. \cite{medley2011,schachenmayer2015,mirasola2018}.
-In this case, the earlier considerations about effects of the environment are not relevant since these systems are effectively isolated.
+In case simultaneous measurements of many particles are feasible, an effective strategy to speed up the polarization step (Step I) is to employ a repetitive measurement of each spin once it is polarized along the desired direction, as an add-on to the original algorithm, to confine that spin along that direction using quantum Zeno dynamics as in \cite{sorensen2018}.
+Another variation of Step I involves adjusting the strength of the RF field based on the proximity to the desired state, i.e., to reduce the strength of the perturbation the higher the number of consecutive measurements outcomes are obtained in the desired direction along the external field.
+This approach aims to reduce the probability of flipping a spin that has already been confirmed to align in the desired direction.